Farida-Ali/RadEx-Transform/README.md

 ## Citation
 If you use RadEx in your work, please cite:
-Farida Mohsen, et al.,
+A Islam, F Mohsen, et al.,
-"Introducing Radex: Adaptive Parameterized Feature Extraction from Medical Images", CGI, 2024.
+"Introducing Radex: Adaptive Parameterized Feature Extraction from Medical Images", Computer Graphics International (CGI), 2024.

 ## License
 This project is licensed under the MIT License.

-License
-MIT